CartoDB/raster-loader/docs/source/index.rst

 Raster Loader
 =============

+Add raster support to data warehouses that don't natively support it.

 This is the documentation for the Raster Loader, a tool for loading raster data into a standard cloud-based data warehouse such as BigQuery.